-In total, Maps Community Foundation will award $25,000 to support classroom and school-wide projects at twenty-five schools in the Mid-Willamette Valley region.
+In total, Maps Community Foundation awarded $25,000 to support classroom and school-wide projects at twenty-five schools in the Mid-Willamette Valley region.
 The funds are part of the Foundation’s Education impact area, and this program is closely tied to our roots as a teacher’s credit union.
 We are so grateful for ALL of the teachers in our region.
-Read more about each of the exciting projects we funded below.

 Zoriana Camp of Roberts Middle School will purchase social emotional wellness curriculum and build out the Calm Center—a calming community space for emotional regulation.